khalil-alsayed/energyplus-gym/README.md

 Recommended install locations (Windows)
 ---------------------------------------

-On Windows, the simplest setup is to install EnergyPlus in one of the default locations, for example:
+On Windows, the recommended setup is to install EnergyPlus in the default location(s), for example:

 ```bash
 C:\EnergyPlusV25-1-0\
 ```

-If you use one of these standard folders, `eplus_gym` can usually detect the EnergyPlus Python API automatically.
+If you install it in a different standard folder, `eplus_gym` cannot automatically detect the EnergyPlus Python API.

 Quick check
 -----------